Best 17 Gardens in DC: The Instagrammers Guide

 Public gardens North of the White House by @austinkgraff

-On the North and South sides of the White House are gardens for the public to visit.
-During the spring visitors can get White House garden tours that let them see the Jacqueline Kennedy Garden, Rose Garden, Kitchen Garden, and south lawn which are only accessible through a tour.
+On the north and south sides of the White House are gardens open to the public during seasonal tours.
+During the spring and fall, the White House offers free garden tours that let visitors see the Jacqueline Kennedy Garden, Rose Garden, Kitchen Garden, and South Lawn, which are only accessible through these ticketed events.

 White House Gardens on Google Maps